jooter/excercise-weather-service/README.md

 * If one of the providers goes down, your service can quickly failover to a different provider without affecting your customers.

-    For "quickly failover", configurable timeout has been implemented.
+    For "quickly failover", configurable timeout has been implemented. [config.json](config.json) is an example config file.

 * Have scalability and reliability in mind when designing the solution.
     - Docker or serverless could be used for scale out (not implement).
     - Query rate limit middle-ware could be implement to improve reliability (not implement).
+    - Many errors and corner cases have investigated and tested.

 * Weather results are fine to be cached for up to 3 seconds on the server in normal behaviour to prevent hitting weather providers.